fluxcd/helm-operator-get-started/README.md

 2       	Fri Jul 20 22:18:46 2018	DEPLOYED  	podinfo-0.2.0	Upgrade complete
 ```

-The Flux Helm Operator reacts to changes in the FluxHelmResources but can also detect changes in the charts source files.
+The Flux Helm Operator reacts to changes in the FluxHelmResources collection but can also detect changes in the charts source files.
 If I make a change to the podinfo chart, the operator will pick that up and run an upgrade.

 ![gitops-chart-change](https://github.com/stefanprodan/openfaas-flux/blob/master/docs/screens/flux-helm-chart-update.png)